Visiting Rocky Mountain National Park in April

 Learn all about what to expect visiting Rocky Mountain National Park in April (Written by Erin McCarthy)

-April marks the month when springtime officially hits Rocky Mountain National Park.
+April marks when springtime officially hits Rocky Mountain National Park.
 Lush meadows dotted with wildflowers, grazing elk, and snow-capped mountain tops are breathtaking sights in April.
 A quiet respite before the busy season with less snow and milder temperatures— spring is a wonderful time to visit Rocky Mountain National Park.
 With that being said, there are some drawbacks to visiting in the spring.
 Read on for our complete guide to visiting the Park in April to decide if it is the right time for you.

 BENEFITS OF VISITING IN april

 The biggest benefit of visiting Rocky Mountain National Park in April is the low visitation numbers.
 The number of visitors in April is similar to March, but doubles by May.
-April is a sweet spot in between winter and early summer where the trails are less crowded, the weather is mild, and there is plenty to do and see.
+April is a sweet spot between winter and early summer where the trails are less crowded, the weather is mild, and there is plenty to do and see.

 In late April, spring thaw will begin and the snowpack will start to melt at higher elevations in the Park resulting in rushing rivers.
-The montane meadows are a lush emerald green.
+The montane meadows are lush emerald green.
 Wildlife give birth in the springtime and elk can be seen with their young on the valley floor.

 DRAWBACKS OF VISITING IN april

 Unfortunately, hiking accessibility to higher elevations is difficult.
 A lingering snowpack and treacherous conditions present a situation only the experienced backpacker should attempt.
 In higher subalpine and alpine elevations, you basically guarantee snow through June.
 It is recommended to stick to hikes in the lower montane ecosystem.
 Wildland Trekking offers multi-day snowshoe tours through the month of April.